Harut20024/JavaScript/README.md

 ### Project 4: Name finder

 In this project, you can write a name or a letter of a name, and it will give you back similar names.
 If you write the first letter of a name in lowercase, it will understand and give back the name in uppercase.
 The name table is refreshed only when you write, as it would be a resource-intensive project.

-### Project 5: Ninja Game

-In this project, I created a game where you play as a ninja and push fire into the knight.
-I used DOM and OOP standards, and I continually update this game.

 ## Contributing